-Challenge for Charity (C4C) is a non-profit 501(c)3 organization that draws on the talents, energy, and resources of MBAs from nine West Coast business schools to fundraise and volunteer for the Special Olympics and other charities throughout the year.
+Challenge for Charity (C4C) is a non-profit 501(c)3 organization that draws on the talents, energy, and resources of MBAs from several West Coast business schools to fundraise and volunteer for the Special Olympics and other charities throughout the year.
 Our mission is to support local charities and to develop business leaders with a lifelong commitment to community involvement and social responsibility.
 C4C hosts a year-long competition where each Chapter competes in fundraising, volunteering, and sports in pursuit of the coveted Golden Briefcase at Stanford GSB.

 The Golden Briefcase is awarded to the Chapter that achieves the highest score in:

 • Hours volunteered on a per-student basis